whereistejas/notes/tensorflow.md

 }
 ```

 Do I need add/remove any variants from this enum to in `AttrValue` or can I take it as it is?
+Where do I need to create this enum?
+Should I create it in `src/lib.rs`?

 Here, the two new fields are from the struct `OpDef_AttrDef` that are present in `src/protos/op_def.rs` LN: 1176
 ```rust